incuna/django-pgcrypto-fields/README.md

 1. Rename the fields and drop legacy fields
 1. Update the code to use only the new field

+## Common Errors

+### `psycopg2.errors.UndefinedFunction: function pgp_sym_encrypt(numeric, unknown) does not exist`

+This commonly means you do not have the `pgcrypto` extension installed in Postgres.
+Run the migration available in this library or install it manually in pgsql console.

 ## Security Limitations

 Taken direction from the PostgreSQL documentation: